-How to remove protective film from delicate surfaces when quality is your #1 priority
+Remove protective film from delicate surfaces and maintain quality

 Elevator and appliance manufacturers are just two industries that use stainless steel in their products for appearance or design.
 The material usually is covered with a plastic film to protect it from damage during the manufacturing process.
 Film cutting is a very common process to reveal material that will be processed at a later stage.